-Judge whether or not battery must be charged, according to corrected specific gravity.
+Judge whether or not the battery requires charging according to corrected specific gravity.

 Standard specific gravity: 1.220 - 1.290 [at 20°C (68°F)]

 - 2) Measuring the specific gravity of the electrolyte in the battery will disclose the state of charge of the battery.
 The relation between specific gravity and state of charge is as shown in the figure.